-The process whereby your loved one's property will be divided at the time of their death is called probate.
-The property and debts included in your loved ones' life are referred to generally as their estate.
+The process whereby your loved one's property will be divided at their death is called probate.
+The property and debts included in your loved ones' life are generally referred to as their estate.
 Whether or not your loved one dies with a will can determine the course the case goes in.
 Whether or not your loved one is married or has children will determine in large part who ends up getting their stuff at the time of their passing if there is no will in place.
 These are the basic factors that will be most important when determining how property division goes: whether or not your loved one has a will, whether or not your loved one is married or whether or not your loved one has children.

 What does probate mean?

 When it comes to distributing your loved one's property in a clear and manageable way, probate is the name of the game.
 A probate court will make any final determinations whether a will (also known as a testamentary document) is the true and accurate last will of your loved one.
 Sometimes a person will create multiple documents that appear to be a will.

 Any property controlled by what your loved one’s Will mentions will go through the probate process.
 When the probate process comes to an end, the court will distribute its assets according to the terms of the will.
 If your loved one has any creditors, then there may be a property that goes to pay that creditor if any money or property is available in the will.
 Notice of your loved one's passing will need to be provided to the creditor to allow them to assert the right to be repaid for any money owed to them.